 Providing constipation relief is important for your health and wellbeing.
 Treatment for constipation will depend on the underlying cause, which may or may not be determined.

 Treatment usually begins with lifestyle changes to diet and exercise.
-Often, patients can get relief from constipation through these steps:
+Often, patients can get relief through these steps:

 - Increasing Fiber in Diet – Slowly increase your fiber intake.
 A sudden increase in fiber can cause gas, bloating, and can even make constipation worse.